jutunen/custom-menu-wrapper/README.md

 ### closing-delay

-This attribute applies only when menu is in hover mode.
+This attribute applies only when the menu is in hover mode.

 Attribute value defines how many milliseconds the menu will be open after the pointer is not above the menu anymore.